blocklessnetwork/b7s-docker-compose/README.md

 Do it all with one line, make sure you change the platform, arch, num heads, and num workers to desired.

-* By default exposes port 9010 + 1 for each head node RPC
+* By default exposes port 6000 + 1 for each head node RPC
 * Binds 172.0.0.10 + 1 for workers and
 * Binds 172.0.0.100 + 1 for head nodes
+* Terminates at Head1 - Localized / On Prem

 Mac M1/M2